Can You Get Paid for Adoption-Related Expenses in Idaho?

 Do mothers get paid for adoption?
 Do adoption agencies that pay you exist in Idaho?
 Is adoption compensation for birth mothers a possibility?
 Does it cost to put a baby up for adoption in Idaho?

 We receive questions like these quite often at American Adoptions, and it’s completely understandable.
 As a woman facing an unexpected pregnancy and considering her options as a result, it’s natural that you may be concerned about your financial situation.
 The average cost of raising a child to the age of 18 was $233,610 in 2015, and that’s a number that will only continue to rise.
-So whether you aren’t sure you can foot that bill or you’re just curious about the possibility of financial assistance for adoption, it’s good to know your options.
+So whether you aren’t sure you can foot that bill or you’re just curious about the possibility of financial assistance for adoption in Idaho, it’s good to know your options.

 Some of the answers to the above questions are black and white, while others are less so.
 Since adoption laws vary in each state, we’ve answered each one below according to what Idaho’s laws have to say on the subject of adoption financial assistance.